Senior Research Fellow

-In addition to this main research interest, I am interested in how humanities and social science knowledge could and should be publicly communicated and how to best visualise academic knowledge.
+In addition to this main research interest, I am interested in how humanities and social science knowledge could and should be publicly communicated and how to best present and visualise academic knowledge.

 I am the author of Negotiations of the ‘New World’: The Omnipresence of Global as a Political Phenomenon (Transcript, 2017; an open access version of the book is available; click here to open it (opens in new tab), which explores what social and political actors do when they use the adjective ‘global’, and I am co-editor of Subterranean Politics in Europe (Palgrave, 2015, with M Kaldor) and EU Global Strategy and Human Security: Rethinking Approaches to Conflict (Routledge, 2018, with M Kaldor and I Rangelov).

-I have a number of other publications, which include ‘Starting somewhere different: methodological cosmopolitanism and the study of world politics’ (Global Networks, 2020, 20(3): 544-563), ‘Understanding the Foundation of the new EU Global Strategy: Mogherini’s Strategic Assessment’ (in EU Global Strategy and Human Security: Rethinking Approaches to Conflict.
+I have a number of other publications, which include ‘Planetary disasters: moving the UN disaster risk reduction framework into cosmopolitised reality‘ (Environmental Politics, 2021) ‘Starting somewhere different: methodological cosmopolitanism and the study of world politics’ (Global Networks, 2020, 20(3): 544-563), ‘Understanding the Foundation of the new EU Global Strategy: Mogherini’s Strategic Assessment’ (in EU Global Strategy and Human Security: Rethinking Approaches to Conflict.
 London), ‘The Paths not (Yet) Taken: Ulrich Beck, the ‘Cosmopolitised World’ and Security Studies’ (Security Dialogue, 2016, 47(5): 369-385) and ‘Resilience and resilient in Obama’s National Security Strategy 2010: Enter two ‘political keywords’ (Politics, 2016, 37(1): 36-51).

-I am currently a Research Fellow in the ARC-Laureate Program in International History, Faculty of Arts and Social Sciences at the University of Sydney and a Research Associate at the Centre for International Security Studies (CISS) at Sydney University and the Conflict and Civil Society Research Unit at the London School of Economics (LSE).
+I am also currently a Research Fellow in the ARC-Laureate Program in International History, Faculty of Arts and Social Sciences at the University of Sydney and a Research Associate at the Centre for International Security Studies (CISS) at Sydney University.

-Before joining Sydney University in November 2017, I spent over a decade at the LSE.
+Before joining Sydney University in November 2017 and EUI in 2020, I spent over a decade at the LSE.
 Until 2017, I was Research Fellow in the ERC-funded research programme ‘Security in Transition’ (directed by Prof Mary Kaldor), based at LSE’s Civil Society and Human Security Research Unit.
 From 2013 to 2016, I was also a Research Fellow in Ulrich Beck’s ERC-funded project ‘Methodological Cosmopolitanism: In the Laboratory of Climate Change’ at Ludwig-Maximillians-Universität Munich.